aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-message-operations/aspose-email-java-save-load-amp-emails/_index.md

 lic.setLicense("path/to/your/license/file.lic");
 ```

-## Implementation Guide
+## How to create interactive amp email using Aspose.Email for Java
-This section guides you through saving and loading emails with AMP components using Aspose.Email for Java.
+This section walks you through the complete process of saving and loading emails that contain AMP components.

 ### Saving an Email with AMP Components
 **Overview**: This feature allows you to save an email, ensuring all AMP components are preserved correctly.